 More restful sleep: One 2015 study in the journal PLOS One by a group of Japanese researchers found that people with type 2 diabetes report poor quality sleep.
 The takeaway: improved glucose management could mean better nights, and brighter mornings.

 Sharper memory: Simply put, your brain is an energy hog, burning through half of all the sugar you take in.
 When your body fuels itself efficiently and insulin works as it should, your brain hums along at an optimal level.
 In fact, better glucose regulation has been linked to better recall.

 Fewer hunger pangs: When your blood sugar is on a rollercoaster, you may find yourself feeling ravenous shortly after you’ve eaten, especially if you’ve taken in a lot of sugary, empty calories.
 The basic reason: A dump of blood sugar triggers your body to release lots of insulin, to quickly suck all that glucose out of your bloodstream.
 That leaves your body running on empty, and signalling a need for more energy (hunger pangs, loud and clear).
-On the flip side, when your blood sugar is well regulated and you’re eating well, you’ll notice that you feel fuller longer (thanks in part to consuming more fiber) and cravings don’t drive you to the fridge all day.
+On the flip side, when your blood sugar is well regulated and you’re eating well (not processed foods), you’ll notice that you feel fuller longer (thanks in part to consuming more fiber) and cravings don’t drive you to the fridge all day.

 Healthier weight: If you’ve ever dealt with a stubborn scale, then you know that losing weight is about more than just counting calories.
 Maintaining more stable blood sugar and better overall metabolic health has been shown to help unlock more weight loss when you eat in a way that gives your body a chance to burn stored fat.